-If you presently working as a K9 Handler you should immediately contact the United Federation LEOS-PBA - TX to find out how we can help you and your co-officers improve your wages, benefits and working conditions under a United Federation LEOS-PBA- TX union contract.
+If you presently work for an armored car company Brinks, Dunbar, Garda, Loomis, or any other armored car company you should immediately contact the United Federation LEOS-PBA-TX to find out how we can help you and your co-officers improve your wages, benefits and working conditions under a United Federation LEOS-PBA-TX union contract.

 As part of their job, armored car operators carry weapons to protect themselves and the valuables they transport.
 Federal laws serve the needs of these employees by giving them authority to carry handguns under proper conditions.
 By allowing armored car operators to do their job efficiently and safely, these federal laws also facilitate interstate commerce and, thus, a healthy economy.
 The armored car industry and law enforcement agencies must understand these important laws and work together to ensure that they govern as intended.

 Regarding concealed-carry permits for handguns, states differ in approach.
 Some constitute “shall issue” jurisdictions—they must grant the permit unless the applicant becomes disqualified by statute.
 Other states comprise “may issue” jurisdictions where they, as the issuing authority, make the decision.
 In additional instances some states require no permit or license to carry a handgun either openly or concealingly.

 One of the stricter issuing states, Maryland requires applicants to demonstrate a qualifying need and to undergo a criminal history check.
 Further, the permit may have limits in its use, and persons must have it when possessing a handgun.